SerbanL/Boris2/README.md

 sprec sets either single precision (1) or double precision (0) for CUDA computations.

 python is the Python version installed, e.g. 3.8

+if conda-env-path is not set the system installed python will be used.

+if you would like to use conda python distribution use conda-env-path variable.

+for base environment set the conda installation path (e.g. /opt/conda or /home/USERNAME/miniconda3)

+for specific environment set specify the environment path (e.g. /opt/conda/envs/your_desired_env or /home/USERNAME/miniconda3/envs/your_desired_env)

 cuda is the CUDA Toolkit version installed, e.g. 12.0.